A chapter book for advanced readers set in a chain of tropical islands.

 About the Author

 Conservationist and adventurer Peter W. Fong has a hard time keeping still.
 He’s worked as an artist-in-the-schools in Montana, a travel guidebook writer in China, and a flyfishing guide in Mongolia.
 In 2018, he led an international team of scientists on a thousand-mile expedition to Russia’s Lake Baikal.
-His stories and photographs have appeared in American Fiction, Gray’s Sporting Journal, the New York Times, and many other publications.
-He and his wife live with a tortoiseshell cat and a Labrador retriever in Tangier, Morocco.
+His stories and photographs have appeared in American Fiction, High Country News, the New York Times, and many other publications.
+He and his wife live with a tortoiseshell cat on the sunny island of Madeira.

 YA FICTION /